Project EDDIE Faculty Mentoring Network

 - Receive a Certificate of Completion issued by Project EDDIE for your professional portfolio that can be sent directly to your institution

 Dates & Location:

-The virtual kick-off will be held in mid-January, 2021 (date and time TBD) and will be scheduled with the accepted participants.
-The FMN will continue online to support the adaption and implementation of modules in your course during the Spring 2021 semester.
+The virtual kick-off will be held in the first half of September 2021 (date and time TBD) and will be scheduled with the accepted participants.
+The FMN will continue virtually to support the adaption and implementation of modules in your course during the Spring 2021 semester.

 How to Apply:

-If you have questions or would like additional information, please feel free to contact Andrew Haveles, University of Wisconsin - River Falls, at (email@example.com) or Deb Rook, QUBES FMN Manager, at firstname.lastname@example.org.
+If you have questions or would like additional information, please feel free to contact Andrew Haveles, University of Wisconsin - River Falls, at (firstname.lastname@example.org) or Deb Rook, BioQUEST/QUBES FMN Manager, at email@example.com.

-- Plate Tectonics: GPS Data, Boundary Zones, and Earthquake Hazard
+Plate Tectonics: GPS Data, Boundary Zones, and Earthquake Hazards